highmobility/hmkit-fleet-mp/README.md

 ### java debugging

+With implementation project(""), the debugging works normally.

-TODO: fix debugging.
-Try to share the jvm lib and verify can debug like before.
+TODO: Share the jvm lib and verify can debug with shared library as well.

 ### issues